Multi-sample analyses

 theme(legend.position = "bottom")

-Once we removed the sample batch effect, we can proceed with the Differential Expression Analysis.
+Once we have removed the sample effect, we can proceed with the differential expression (DE) analysis.

 Challenge